 Organizational Structure

-• Forum (national board)
+• forum (national board)

 Specialty Networks

-As part of the piloting phase, the NUM Study Network is actively rolling out specialized networks across study centers (so-called Specialty Networks):
+The NUM Study Network is actively rolling out specialized networks across study centers.
+These are referred to as “specialty networks”:

 • Infectious Diseases

-• Critical Care (starting in 01/2026)
+• Critical Care (starting in 02/2026)

-• Stroke (starting in 01/2026)
+• Stroke (starting in 02/2026)

-These networks are designed to build domain-specific expertise and streamline collaborative research across Germany!
+These networks are designed to build domain-specific expertise and streamline collaborative research across Germany.

 Work Package 1 – Governance & Strategic Coordination of the NUM Study Network